Housing Ministry Forwards Summary For Rental Ceiling Increase To Finance Division - UrduPoint

 The summary recommended revising the existing rental ceiling rates in light of a Pakistan Bureau of Statistics report.
 It highlighted that no increase has been made over the past four years, while house rents have risen significantly during this period.

-In an interview with APP on Monday, an official spokesperson confirmed that the Housing Ministry had sent the summary to the Finance Division for approval about three weeks ago.
+In an interview with APP on Monday, an official spokesperson of the Ministry of Housing and Works confirmed that the Housing Ministry had sent the summary to the Finance Division for approval about three weeks ago.

-"The response is yet to be received from the finance ministry," the spokesperson added.
+"The response is yet to be received from the Finance Division," the spokesperson added.

-She said Minister for Housing and Works, Riaz Hussain Pirzada, was determined to provide maximum relief to federal employees in all matters related to housing.
+She said that the Minister for Housing and Works, Riaz Hussain Pirzada, was determined to provide maximum relief to federal employees in all matters related to housing.

 “The minister adopts a problem-solving approach, is always cooperative and has consistently fought for the genuine rights of federal employees,” she added.